Yungay – the driest place in the world

-Atmosphere per 78% consists of nitrogene.
-Photochemical reactions in the upper layers of atmosphere create nitrates which are deposited everywhere on Earth.
+Atmosphere per 78% consists of nitrogen.
+Photochemical reactions in the upper layers of the atmosphere create nitrates which are deposited everywhere on Earth.
 But almost everywhere these nitrates immediately are consumed by microorganisms.
-Only in a few places of the world there is too little water and – as a result – too little life for denitrification.
-Such places are found in Dry Valleys of Antarctica, Nevada and California (United States) and in northern Kenya.
-But the richest nitrate deposits are found in Atacama Desert.
+Only in a few places in the world, there is too little water and – as a result – too little life for denitrification.
+Such places are found in Dry Valleys of Antarctica, Nevada, and California (United States) and in northern Kenya.
+But the richest nitrate deposits are found in the Atacama Desert.

-Rain comes here approximately once per 10 years and precipitation is measured in millimeters per decades.
+Rain comes here approximately once per 10 years and precipitation is measured in millimeters per decade.
 There has been fixed also a period without rain lasting for 40 years.

-Besides nitrates here are found other water soluble salts, which often are not found elsewhere in the world – such as perchlorates and iodides.
-Most salts came here by wind from the ocean and from local evaporated lakes whose sediments also are moved around by the wind.
+Besides nitrates here are found other water-soluble salts, which often are not found elsewhere in the world – such as perchlorates and iodides.
+Most salts came here by the wind from the ocean and from local evaporated lakes whose sediments also are moved around by the wind.

 Wealth from the desert

 Nitrogen is one of the primary plant nutrients and nitrate fertilizers can do wonders in agriculture.
-This was discovered in the middle of 19th century and agricultural business immediately started to look for this excellent possibility to boost their profit.
+This was discovered in the middle of the 19th century and agricultural businesses immediately started to look for this excellent possibility to boost their profit.

-Soil with weight content of nitrates above 7% was considered to excellent fertiliser – a kind of "fertiliser ore".
-In short time Atacama desert gained huge popularity as the main producer of nitrate fertilizer in the world.
-Chile managed to gain the control over most of deposits and for decades this was the main source of income in Chile.
+Soil with a weight content of nitrates above 7% was considered to be excellent fertilizer – a kind of “fertilizer ore”.
+In a short time, the Atacama desert gained huge popularity as the main producer of nitrate fertilizer in the world.
+Chile managed to gain control over most of the deposits and for decades this was the main source of income in Chile.

 In the late 19th century in the lifeless hills developed a miner town Yungay and other mining towns.

-In the 1920s there was developed industrial method for artificial synthesis of nitrate fertilizers and in the 1940s the large scale mining of fertilisers in Atacama desert ended.
+In the 1920s there was developed an industrial method for the artificial synthesis of nitrate fertilizers and in the 1940s the large-scale mining of fertilizers in the Atacama desert ended.
 Since then the town has been almost completely abandoned.
-This was heavy blow to the economics of Chile as well, ruining its financial system and proving how unsafe might be the dependance of state economy on natural resources.
+This was a heavy blow to the economics of Chile as well, ruining its financial system and proving how unsafe might be the dependence of the state economy on natural resources.

 Astrobiologists look for life

-As fertiliser business left Atacama, here came completely different people – astrobiologists.
+As fertilizer business left the Atacama, here came completely different people – astrobiologists.

 Their main interest is to find a border in the ground between areas without life and with life.
-When such border is found, there could be researched which factors decide whether life exists or not.
+When such a border is found, there could be research on which factors decide whether life exists or not.
 These findings could be of great assistance in the quest for life in outer space.

-It is surprisingly hard to find a soil on Earth without life.
-Microbial activity is found everywhere from the deepest seas to the highest mountains, from the coldest land to hottest springs.
-It seems that only complete lack of water leads to complete lack of life.
-Microorganisms are found even in the Dry Valleys of Antarctica which are nearly as dry and a lot colder than Atacama Desert.
+It is surprisingly hard to find soil on Earth without life.
+Microbial activity is found everywhere from the deepest seas to the highest mountains, from the coldest land to the hottest springs.
+It seems that only a complete lack of water leads to a complete lack of life.
+Microorganisms are found even in the Dry Valleys of Antarctica which are nearly as dry and a lot colder than the Atacama Desert.

-Near the abandoned buildings of Yungay is located University of Antofagasta Desert Research Station.
+Near the abandoned buildings of Yungay is located at the University of Antofagasta Desert Research Station.
 From time to time in this small house come interested scientists from all over the world.
-With different methods they are researching the dry, lifeless soil and publishing lots of scientific articles about their findings.
+With different methods, they are researching dry, lifeless soil and publishing lots of scientific articles about their findings.

 Only in 2007 it has been found that some microbial life exists on the thin layer (varnish) on the surface of rocks.
 Areas devoid of larger rocks still are lifeless.

-In 2010 there has been published another research showing that microbial life exists also in gypsum crusts which are found in some areas.
-But in driest locations of Yungay even in gypsum crusts there is no life.
+In 2010 there has been published another research showed that microbial life exists also in gypsum crusts which are found in some areas.
+But in the driest locations of Yungay even in gypsum crusts, there is no life.

-Some species of microorganisms manage to live in the dry salt flocks which gather some moisture at dawn, when temeprature falls and air releases some moisture.
+Some species of microorganisms manage to live in the dry salt flocks which gather some moisture at dawn when the temperature falls and air releases some moisture.

 But there are locations in Yungay where none of these habitats exists.
 It is possible that these areas are the only lifeless grounds on Earth.